Where to Stay in Ibiza: Best Areas and Hotels

 If you are looking for a more cultural vacation, or just want to keep occupied during daylight hours when the clubs are closed, Eivissa Old Town and the Dalt Vila is one of the biggest and best attractions on the island.

-The cobbled streets, dotted with small shops, wind through the mediaeval citadel, leading past historic churches, the 13th century Santa María de las Nieves Cathedral and grand stone arches.
+The cobbled streets, dotted with small shops, wind through the medieval citadel, leading past historic churches, the 13th-century Cathedral de Santa Maria, and grand stone arches.

 2. Playa d’en Bossa, where to stay in Ibiza for nightlife